rdillens/10_KMeans_Clusters/README.md

 # 10_KMeans_Clusters
-Cluster cryptocurrencies by their performance over different time periods using the KMeans algorithm.
+Cluster assets by their performance over different time periods using the KMeans algorithm.

 **The application is published [here](http://rdillens.github.io/10_KMeans_Clusters) as a github project page, try it yourself!**